Dasharo/docs/docs/osf-trivia-list/dts.md

   successful, the message `A Dasharo Firmware binary has been found for your platform!` will be displayed.

+  In case of wrong credentials DTS will print an error.

 Below is a short video that present loading DPP keys.

 ![IMG](img/dpp-creds.gif)